Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 The section starts with an uword which is the number of object groups.
 Object groups are referenced from [3D map blocks](Maps3D.md).

 Each object group consists of a header (uword) which is **unknown** yet and 8 object entries.
 As stated before, object groups consists of 1 to 8 objects.
-For example the meat and sausages in grandfather's cellar are two textures/billboards (objects) which form one real map object.
+For example burning torches are two textures/billboards (objects) which form one real map object.
+One object is the torch and the other one the flame.

+Note that the objects are rendered in reverse order so that the first object is drawn above later objects.
+In modern rendering terms that means that the depth value is lowest for the first object and highest for the last object.
+Using the burning torch example, the flame is the first object and the torch the second one.
+Therefore the flame is shown in front of the torch.

 Note that there will always be all 8 object entries even if not all are used!